-Food allergies and/or Skin allergies in bulldogs are not as common as you might think.
-In most cases the GI problems are more likely to be due to parasites, viral, bacteria, indiscretion eating, etc. and your bulldog skin condition is more likely due to atopy (environmental allergens), fleas, yeast, and bacteria infection…..Read More
+Food allergies and/or skin allergies in bulldogs are not as common as you might think.
+In most cases, the GI problems are more likely to be due to parasites, viral infection, bacteria, indiscretion eating, etc. and your bulldog skin condition is more likely due to atopy (environmental allergens), fleas, yeast, and bacterial infection…..Read More

 Allergic Atopic Itch Dermatitis in Bulldogs and French Bulldogs are the most common allergies I see in my practice. ….Read More

 MRSA, stands for “Methicillin-Resistant Staphylococci Aureus” while MRSP stands for “Methicillin-Resistant Staphylococci Pseudintermedius”.
-I am going to use the term “Multi-Drug Resistant in bulldogs” interchangeably with “Methicillin Resistant” to simplify the terminology….Read More
+I am going to use the term “Multi-Drug Resistance in bulldogs” interchangeably with “Methicillin Resistant” to simplify the terminology….Read More

-Bulldog Flank Alopecia also is known as Bulldog Seasonal Flank Boldness is associated with a shorter period of sunlight due to the changing of the seasons….Read More
+Bulldog Flank Alopecia, also known as Bulldog Seasonal Flank Baldness, is associated with a shorter period of sunlight due to the changing of the seasons….Read More

-Interdigital Cyst in bulldogs and French bulldogs is typically associated with a bright red puffy sometimes erupting lesion located in your bulldog webspace….Read More
+Interdigital Cysts in bulldogs and French bulldogs is typically associated with a bright red, puffy, sometimes erupting lesion located in your bulldog web space….Read More

-All the “Skin-Coat in Bulldogs and French Bulldogs TOPICS” below will be published in the coming weeks, I will be happy to alert you of each new publication via an email.
-Just add your email to our “Join Our U4B Community” membership listing or to our “ALERT” email box in the top left corner.
+All the “Skin-Coat in Bulldogs and French Bulldogs TOPICS” below will be published in the coming weeks.
+I will be happy to alert you of each new publication via an email.
+Just add your email to our “Join Our V4B Community” membership listing, or to our “ALERT” email box in the top left corner.
 Also, I will alert you of the new release of my upcoming ”Do It Yourself V4B Bully Maintenance Videos”.